 Disclosure: this page contains affiliate links to select partners.
 We receive a commission should you choose to make a purchase after clicking on them.

-Consult a counselor if things in life are getting too much for you.
+Speak to an accredited and experienced therapist if things in life are getting too much for you.
 Simply click here to connect with one via BetterHelp.com.

 The act of self-soothing is an integral part of human nature.
 Even as infants, we practice the common self-soothing technique of sucking our thumb to cool our emotions and find comfort.

 As you get older, sucking your thumb doesn’t quite provide the same kind of benefit it did when you were a baby.
 We need to develop better self-soothing techniques as adults, so that we don’t fall into negative, destructive habits.

 Before we get to the techniques, you need to understand the purpose and approach of healthy self-soothing.